If you are having difficulty inputing Presentation Information within Internet Explorer, please try using Chrome, Firefox, or Safari.

-The Educational Advisory Council invites you to submit educational sessions (podium presentations) for the 2014 ASCP Annual Meeting & Exhibition to beheld November 5-7, 2014 in Orlando, Florida.
+The Educational Advisory Council invites you to submit educational sessions for the 2015 ASCP Annual Meeting & Exhibition to be held October 30th through November 1st in Las Vegas, Nevada.
 Submissions must be ACPE accreditation eligible.
-Submitters should review ASCP's Faculty Guideance Packet before submission.
+Submitters should review ASCP's Faculty Guidance Packet before submission.

-The American Society of Consultant Pharmacists is seeking presentation proposals that provide innovative ways to approach challenges experienced by pharmacists in a variety of settings.
-Senior care pharmacy practice is population specific rather than site specific.
+The American Society of Consultant Pharmacists is seeking educational activity proposals that provide innovative ways to approach challenges experienced by pharmacists in a variety of settings.
+Senior care pharmacy practice is population specific rather than site specific and we encourage submissions that address a wide variety of practice settings (long-term care, skilled nursing facility, hospital, assisted living, ambulatory care center, and other settings).
 A submission will not be considered if the content is of a promotional nature.
 Incomplete submissions cannot be considered.

 For more information and to submit a session proposal, visit our submission site *.
-You will need your ASCP member username / password to logon to the submission site.
+To log on to the submission site, you will need your ASCP member username / password.
+If you have never used our system before and wish to submit a proposal as a guest of the ASCP system, you will need to create a guest (non-member) account to log on to the submission site.

-ASCP will only consider submissions for education sessions that are submitted using the online process.
+ASCP will only consider submissions for education sessions that are submitted using the online process by Friday, March 20, 2015.

 Any questions should be directed to email@example.com .

-Presenters will receive notification of decision regarding submission via email and can expect notification within 4 weeks after submission deadline.
+Presenters will receive notification of decision regarding submission via email and can expect notification within six (6) weeks after submission deadline.

-Complimentary meeting registration will be provided for the lead author of accepted submissions.
+Complimentary meeting registration will be provided for the lead presenter of accepted submissions.
 ASCP greatly values your willingness to share your findings; however, we are unable to support any expenses related to participation.

-The following categories include topics that members and attendees have told us they want addressed in conference sessions.
+The following general categories include topics that members and attendees have told us they want addressed in conference sessions.
 The topics listed are only suggestions and should not limit your proposal.
-Topics that address innovative solutions to ongoing problems and challenges as well as topics that focus on practical information possessing immediate take-home value are recommended.
+Topics that address innovative solutions to ongoing problems and challenges as well as topics that focus on practical, real-world application information possessing immediate take-home value are recommended.

 Please note that some submitted sessions may be combined depending on the topic and material and available slots.
 The committee works hard to make decisions considering many variables, and not all submitted sessions can be accepted.